Deakin Scholarship for Excellence - Juris Doctor

 All Deakin University scholarships have eligibility criteria.

 Prospective candidates should ensure they meet all criteria before submitting their application.

 - an Australian citizen or holder of an Australian permanent humanitarian visa

-- a commencing or currently enrolled student at Deakin University in the Master of Laws (Juris Doctor) in any trimester/semester in the 2017 academic year
+- a commencing or currently enrolled student at Deakin University in M729 Juris Doctor in any trimester/semester in the 2018 academic year

 - enrolled full time or part time